NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

 ms.topic: conceptual
 ---

-# MSBuild props and targets in a package
+# MSBuild .props and .targets in a package

 In additional to the more traditional assemblies, NuGet packages may sometimes add custom build targets or properties to projects that consume that package.
 This can be achieved by adding a valid MSBuild file, in the form `<package_id>.targets` or `<package_id>.props` (such as `Contoso.Utility.UsefulStuff.targets`) within the build folders of the project.

 ## Build folders

-As NuGet has evolved, various different folders for build props and targets have been added.
+As NuGet has evolved, various different folders for build `.props` and `.targets` have been added.

 | Folder | NuGet Version | Use |
 |--------|---------------|-----|